ngworker/router-component-store/README.md

 #### StrictRouteData

-The `StrictRouteData` interface is used for the `MinimalActivatedRouteSnapshot#data$` and `RouterStore#routeData$` properties.
+The `StrictRouteData` interface is used for the `MinimalActivatedRouteSnapshot#data` and `RouterStore#routeData$` properties.
 This interface is a serializable subset of the Angular Router's `Data` type.
 In particular, the `symbol` index in the Angular Router's `Data` type is removed.
 Additionally, the `any` member type is replaced with `unknown` for stricter typing.

 `StrictRouteData` has the following signature.